xiix0/scam/README.md

-You are confused; but this is your normal state.
+You will not be elected to public office this year.